 No |

-exhibit block scope, disallow redeclaration, and require declaration before usage.
-They also does not bind to this
+let and const exhibit block scope, disallow redeclaration, and require declaration before usage.
+They also does not bind to this and lack hoisting.

 The table below indicates the initial browser versions providing complete support: